-Step 14) IMPORTANT: REFER TO Figure 12 FOR PIN REFERENCES!
+Step 16) IMPORTANT: REFER TO Figure 10 FOR PIN REFERENCES!
 All traces surrounding pin 19 of the CPU must be cut so that pin 19 is no longer connected to ground.
 The traces are very small, and connect to the pad for pin 19 in one of two methods, each can be present on both the component and bottom side of the board.
-If the controller board came with a socketed CPU, it may need to be removed anyway depending upon the connection styles to pin 19:
+There are two connection styles to pin 19, the first being more common:

-Figure 7 - Both possible connection styles to pin 19 and what to cut in each instance Depending on the board revision, these traces may be found on the component side of the board as well as the bottom.
-If your board has a socketed CPU, it can be difficult (if not impossible) to cut the traces underneath the socket itself, and it may need to be removed.
-Insert an Xacto knife or equivalent under the socket on all 4 sides of pin 19, just outside the solder pad, and cut firmly until each trace is severed.
+Figure 8 - Both possible connection styles to pin 19 and what to cut in each instance

+Depending on the board revision, these traces may be found on the component side of the board as well as the bottom.

+Insert an X-Acto knife or equivalent under the socket on all 4 sides of pin 19, just outside the solder pad, and cut firmly until each trace is severed.
 If the circuit cannot be easily viewed from the top (component) side of the controller board, the socket must first be removed.
 Double check that both sides of the board have been cut if the board has traces on both sides to cut!
 Stray pieces of copper from the cut trace should be blown out of the way with compressed air.
-Verify (with an ohmmeter) there is no continuity between pins 19 and 20!
+Verify (with an ohmmeter) that there is no continuity between pins 19 and 20!